Normality, Relativization, and Randomness: Introduction

-\begin{dfn} Given a function $f$, we say that a real $x$ is \textit{weakly $f$-normal} $x\in \mathrm{WNorm}^f$) if and only if for every $\epsilon>0$, for almost every $n$, we have \end{dfn}
+\begin{dfn} Given a function $f$, we say that a real $x$ is \textit{weakly $f$-normal} if and only if for every $\epsilon>0$, for almost every $n$, we have \end{dfn}

 As with the ``strong" definition, we would hope that every normal number is weakly $f$-normal for an appropriate function $f$.
-Using the standard representation $f_b$ as before, Theorem \ref{CharacterizationTheorem} shows that every real which is normal to base $b$ is weakly $f_b$-normal.
+Using the { usual base-$b$} representation $f_b$ as before, Theorem \ref{CharacterizationTheorem} shows that every real which is normal to base $b$ is weakly $f_b$-normal.

 \begin{prop} For every function $f: \Sigma_b^{<\omega}\to \rat$, every real number $x$ which is strongly $f$-normal must also be weakly $f$-normal.
 On the other hand, there is a function $f$ and a real $x$ such that $x$ is weakly $f$-normal but not strongly $f$-normal.\end{prop}